plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 }]);
 ```

-Node labels stay upright and readable in every combination — only the flow
+Node labels stay upright and readable in every combination.
+Only the flow
 geometry mirrors.

 | `direction: 'forward'` (default) | `direction: 'reversed'` |